lalitlogical/kriangle/README.md

 ```
 When you are done with these commands, please run `rake db:migrate` to complete the migration.

-Now run the application and go to [http://localhost:3000/swagger](http://localhost:3000/swagger) routes to check the APIs documentation.
+Now run the application and go to [http://localhost:3000/swagger](http://localhost:3000/swagger) routes to check the APIs documentation as below.

+![alt text][api-documentation]

 Also you can check the rails project which will magically contains the generated code.

 This is the example of Kriangle which can be use to scaffold a full working module with these generators.
 Play it!

-Hope you like it!. if you face any issue, please feel free to contact me :)
+Hope you like it!. if you face any issue, please feel free to contact us :)

 ## License